Neengalum Herothan: Plot

 In a village where all the villagers who would be doing their day to daily activities would get excited when a film crew comes to shoot in their village.
 The story revolves on multiple characters, A Fan Club in that village run by a jobless youth named Rattan Raj (Vasu Vikram) which is dedicated to the hero Tiger Premnath (Nizhalgal Ravi) who comes for the shoot, Two village drama artists Pavadaisaamy (Goundamani) and Pakkirisaamy (Senthil) who aspires to become cinema actors.
 A naive village girl Raani (Lalitha Kumari) who is starstruck by the actors and the humble villager Kaaliappan (Ram Manohar) who is loved by his future wife Kannathaa (Divya).

 M.N.
 Nambiar and P.S.Veerappa arrive to the village but they are shunned by the villagers due to the fact that they are villains in cinema.
-In reality they are the most nicest people, they wont get a place to stay due to that.
+In reality they are the most nicest people, they won't get a place to stay due to that.

 The hero Tiger Premnath arrives to the village for the shooting of a village movie called Vivasai Magan.
 He impresses the villagers by his noble deeds, he even gives an advice to an alcoholic to quit alcoholism as he is a teetotaler not only in the movies but in real life.
 His duality would be exposed when Kaaliappan sees the sight of Tiger Premnath sexually assaulting Ponni (Ratna).
 Tiger Premnath tries to pay him off, but to no avail.
 Kaaliappan becomes helpless as he cannot reveal the heroes' true colours, he would get into a fight with the fan club because he would accuse Tiger Premnath as a rogue which enrages the fanboys.
 When summoned by the Panchayat President K. K. Soundar he would still accuse Tiger Premnath in front of everyone, but since Ponni had requested Kaaliappan not to tell anyone, because her marriage would be stopped and he refuses to tell the reason to which he would be banished in the village.
 Due to this Kannatha thinks that he hates her.
 The producer and the director advises Tiger Premnath not to get involved in this as it would cause his image to get spoiled by the press.
 Tiger Premnath insults the director, producer including M.N.Nambiar and P.S.Veerappa.